Foster Care and Adoption in Georgia

 Adopt a Foster Child in GA

-The Department of Human Services (DHS), Division of Family and Children Services (DFCS) is responsible for overseeing foster care in Georgia.
+The Department of Human Services (DHS), Division of Family and Children Services (DFCS) is responsible for overseeing foster care adoption in Georgia.
 The goal of the foster care system is to assure that children are safe from abuse and neglect.
 Children are placed in Georgia foster care when DFCS determines it is not safe for them to remain in the home of their caregivers.
 Foster care is intended to provide a child with a temporary home while the agency works with the child’s family to eliminate or minimize the safety issues that caused the child to be placed in foster care.
+If you are searching for information on domestic adoption in Georgia, call 1-800-ADOPTION or fill out this online form to speak with an adoption specialist.

 The goal of foster care, then, is to reunite children with their biological families, and that is the outcome for most children in the foster system.
 However, foster care adoption in Georgia is possible in some cases.